-The WAZA 72nd Annual Conference was well attended with keynote speeches by the U.N.
+The World Association of Zoos and Aquariums (WAZA)’s 72nd Annual Conference was well attended with keynote speeches by the U.N.
 Environment Director, Erik Solheim and CITES Secretary-General John Scanlon.

-“We have been attending WAZA for over 4 years now, but for those of you who are not familiar with our work, we are a UK registered charity that fosters partnerships to improve animal welfare in zoos around the world by working closely with the international zoo and welfare communities.
+We have been attending WAZA for more than four years now, but for those of you who are not familiar with our work, we are a UK registered charity that fosters partnerships to improve animal welfare in zoos around the world by working closely with the international zoo and welfare communities.
 Why are we doing this?
-Well, aside from the obvious need to improve welfare standards within captive facilities, to quote John Scanlon “society doesn’t distinguish between bad and good and bad zoos pull good zoos down” We as an organisation, champion zoos that embrace welfare advances, and support those willing to make improvements.
+Well, aside from the obvious need to improve welfare standards within captive facilities, to quote John Scanlon, “society doesn’t distinguish between bad and good and bad zoos pull good zoos down”.
+We as an organisation, champion zoos that embrace welfare advances, and support those willing to make improvements.

 But to fix poor welfare at a zoo it isn’t as simple as just giving the right advice to that zoo.
 If it was, we’d be just be able to share the expertise and zoo resource from within this room and the solution would potentially have been long solved.
 Improving animal welfare in a captive facility means identifying the core problem to begin with.
 What are the barriers to improvement, are they real or perceived?
 Does it matter?
 And who are the stakeholders?
 It is the latter part of this that we really focus on; from legislators, visitors, local animal welfare groups to of course the zoo associations, animal welfare improvements (and long-term improvements, not just quick fixes) in just one zoo is often a highly involved process, requiring the participation of multiple stakeholders.
-Our “One Community” approach emphasises the importance of community development to safeguard human, animal, and environmental health and welfare within that zoo and the wider community.
-To do this we reliant on the inherent expertise that already exists within the zoo community but also from within the international animal welfare sector who also use science based welfare indicators to further welfare solutions.
-As such we have been in partnership with more than 20 international NGOs & zoo collections in the past 12 months to address global animal welfare concerns.
+Our ‘One Community‘ approach emphasises the importance of community development to safeguard human, animal, and environmental health and welfare within that zoo and the wider community.
+To do this we reliant on the inherent expertise that already exists within the zoo community but also from within the international animal welfare sector, who also use science-based welfare indicators to further welfare solutions.
+As such we have been in partnership with more than 20 international NGOs and zoo collections in the past 12 months to address global animal welfare concerns.

-Alongside this work, we’ve also worked with approximately 50 Z&A indirectly and directly, this direct work happing in individual facilities in Vietnam, Japan and Indonesia and Brazil.
+Alongside this work, we’ve also worked with approximately 50 zoos and aquariums indirectly and directly, this direct work is happening in individual facilities in Vietnam, Japan and Indonesia and Brazil.
 I want to give you one example.
-Within Vietnam we’ve fostered a partnership between a UK zoo and Hanoi zoo.
-This zoo is a city zoo with over a million visitors a year, it is a government facility and a member of the Vietnam Zoo Association which itself was formed in 2015 and its director is the vice-chair of the VZA which has 18 members, half of the number of zoos in Vietnam.
+Within Vietnam we’ve fostered a partnership between a UK zoo and Hanoi Zoo.
+Hanoi Zoo is a city zoo with more than a million visitors a year, it is a government facility and a member of the Vietnam Zoos Association (VZA), which itself was formed in 2015 and its director is the vice-chair of the VZA which has 18 members, half of the number of zoos in Vietnam.
 Important to remember, in this zoo, staff are able to buy their jobs for life.
-So utilising a sister zoo model, or as Jenny likes to put it, Tinder for zoos – we fostered a long term partnership between Hanoi zoo and a UK zoo.
-This covers all aspects of their work, from master planning, record keeping to nutrition and through ours and AAF assistance (who have feet on the ground and a good working relationship with the zoo and national government) provide staff volunteers to come and work at the zoo as well have assigned a point of contact that is dedicated to answering queries from the zoo.
+So utilising a sister zoo model, or as Jenny likes to put it, Tinder for zoos – we fostered a long-term partnership between Hanoi Zoo and a UK zoo.
+This covers all aspects of their work, from master planning and record keeping to nutrition, and through ours and Animals Asia’s assistance (who have feet on the ground and a good working relationship with the zoo and national government), we provide staff volunteers to come and work at the zoo as well have assigned a point of contact that is dedicated to answering queries from the zoo.

 And finally we strongly believe that good research underpins an informed approach when it comes to welfare and encourages buy in to perhaps what some people believe are emotive decisions.
 We are currently involved in two research projects.
 We’ve completed a desktop review of AVIs in over 1300 facilities around the world, identify the good the bad and the possibly ugly, with the idea of working with WAZA and other relevant bodies to help inform policy and gaps in research, and also we are carrying out a legislative and welfare accreditation gap analysis in conjunction with WAZA.